Vi45en/Pesidious/README.md

    + The `binary_builder.py` python script outputs the `adversarial_imports_set.pk` or the `adversarial_section_set.pk`, based on the feature mapping you select, in the `adversarial_feature_vector_directory` directory.

+1. > There is one last step here.
+Soon to be completed.

 ### Testing Instructions